 However, if you must declare bankruptcy, you may at least be able to save money on your car loan.
 But keep in mind that a cramdown is only possible for those who meet certain requirements.
-Also, cramming down a loan is not an option in Chapter 7 bankruptcy.
+Also, cramming down a loan isn't an option in Chapter 7 bankruptcy.

 How a Car Loan Cramdown Can Save You Money